 Wise business owners know the value of complaints.
 Read our ninja guide on complaint handling for how to turn a complaint into more sales.

 I hope you’ve found this useful.
-Why not take a look at some real case studies to see how this works in practice?
+Why not take a look at some real success stories to see how this works in practice?

-Or if you want to know more about the theory, check out our treasure trove of resources including this brilliant paper about the financial benefits of customer feedback, what are you waiting for!
+Or if you want to know more about the theory, check out our treasure trove of resources including this guide to the benefits of customer feedback?